llwiggins/CellPhe/Extraction of features and time series variables/README.md

 $ make
 ```

 A typical build of this software should take fewer than 60 seconds.
-All being well, you should have an executable file called `image` in component directory.
+All being well, you should have an executable file called `CellPhe` in component directory.
 This can be copied to wherever you would like to use it from, or can be added to your `PATH`.

 ## Example Usage

 ### Running the Program

-The `image` program expects two inputs: experiment name used for the feature table, and a cell type label.
-To run an example with the sample data provided in this repository, execute the following command from the directory containing the `image` program and the sample data:
+The `CellPhe` program expects two inputs: experiment name used for the feature table, and a cell type label.
+To run an example with the sample data provided in this repository, execute the following command from the directory containing the `CellPhe` program and the sample data:

 ```
-$ ./image 05062019_B3_3 B
+$ ./CellPhe 05062019_B3_3 B
 ```

 This example run should take ~10 minutes to complete.
 Please see the user manual for further detail about running the program.